-There is a significant extent of "storytelling" that has to be made in order to maintain the inertia of the structural reform projects and support among stakeholders.
-Besides openly sharing your vision, facts, background, relevant measures and implications of the structural reform at hand, there are other handy tools that should be considered in order to amplify and leverage your positions.
-Some of these were:
+There is a significant extent of "storytelling" that has to be done to maintain the inertia of the structural reform projects and support among stakeholders.

+Besides openly sharing your vision, facts, background information, relevant measures, and implications of the structural reform, there are other handy tools that should be considered to amplify and leverage your positions.
+For example:

-- we generated some "buzz" a selection of real and proven fake facts and issues that can be readily understood and passed on/shared by any stakeholder, - hedging/anchoring/echo we sticked to the mandate that was given to us and for any departures from it we were seeking and obtained approval from the coalition to prevent future issues in support, - to gain trust we sometimes took the risk of giving the right to decide to stakeholders even if it was not necessary according to formal rules (e.g. social partners decided whether public consultation can run in parallel with negotiations), - we invested time (as much as it was needed), sound evidence, data, information... and coffee. - we solved issues that were not directly related with the structural reform, but could escalate into "keeping hostages" situations that would materially delay/harm the adoption process (e.g. renegotiating and updating the rules governing the Economic and social council rules to allow for opposition law proposals to be processed to reduce tensions between social partners in other areas).
+- we generated some "buzz" a selection of real and proven fake facts and issues that can be readily understood and passed on/shared by any stakeholder - hedging/anchoring/echoing we sticked to the mandate that was given to us, and for any departures from it, we sought and obtained approval from the coalition to prevent future issues in support - to gain trust we sometimes took the risk of giving the right to decide to stakeholders, even if it was not necessary according to formal rules (e.g. social partners decided whether public consultations can run in parallel with negotiations) - we invested time (as much as was needed), sound evidence, data, information... and coffee - we solved issues that were not directly related to the structural reform but could escalate into "keeping hostage" situations that would materially delay/harm the adoption process (e.g. renegotiating and updating the rules governing the economic and social council rules to allow for opposition law proposals to be processed to reduce tensions between social partners in other areas)

-There is some additional food for thought, that you can use to generate (new) ideas and develop your own innovative approaches for engaging stakeholders and leveraging their inclusion - see appendix.
+There is some additional food for thought that you can use to generate (new) ideas and develop your own innovative approaches for better engaging stakeholders and leveraging their inclusion - see appendix.